dataluscorp/browser/docs/setup/macos_build.rst

     the structure of Xcode, so the SDK could be moved to a different location or stored differently.

-If the SDK included with your Xcode installation is not supported by Firefox, you'll need to manually install one that is compatible.
+If the SDK included with your Xcode installation is not supported by Datalus, you'll need to manually install one that is compatible.
 We're currently using the 10.12 SDK on our build servers, so that's the one that you should install: